Course Title: Optimisation for Decision Making

 Objectives/Learning Outcomes/Capability Development

-4. Propose and justify solutions to decision making problems where there is uncertainty using decision trees and other decision analysis approaches
+4. Analyse decision-making problems where there is uncertainty using decision analysis techniques;

 Overview of Learning Activities